The University can trace its origins to:

 The combination of being globally ambitious and regionally rooted forms the basis for Newcastle University’s vision for the future.

-We believe in, and strive for, world-class academic excellence – but excellence with a purpose.
+We believe in, and strive for, world-class academic excellence.

 We work on the supply side of knowledge creation and dissemination, and respond to the demand side of societal challenges.
 We are a large employer and a magnet for tens of thousands of young people, and form an integral part of civil society.
 That is the hallmark of a civic university.

 The search for a combination of global excellence and local relevance is one replicated in many places in the world.
-We believe that our success as a civic university will in itself become an exportable commodity.
+We believe that our success will in itself become an exportable commodity.

 Martin Luther King honorary degree ceremony